haskell/cabal/doc/setup-commands.rst

 .. note ::

     Global installing of packages is not recommended.
-    The :ref:`Nix-style builds<nix-style-builds>` is the preferred way of building and installing packages.
+    The :ref:`nix-style-builds` is the preferred way of building and installing packages.

 Creating a binary package